 Presenter: Susan Lynch, PhD

 Description: Dr. Lynch explains how research into the microbiome and how infant microbiomes influence childhood health.
+The presentation link can be accessed here.

 Can Big (Microbiome) Data Save the World? – Using AI and Microbiome Data to Predict Health Outcomes